liefuzhang/nextjs-dashboard/.github/DEPLOYMENT.md

 ## Notes

 - All workflows use `--no-frozen-lockfile` to handle pnpm configuration mismatches
-- Database migrations run before deployments to ensure schema compatibility
+- Database schema is pushed using `drizzle-kit push` for reliable schema synchronization
 - Production deployments require manual approval for safety
-- Schema drift checking helps catch potential migration issues early
+- `drizzle-kit push` automatically detects and applies only necessary schema changes

 ## Troubleshooting